Skip to main content

 </html>

-Reserve statement excepts only a single argument, which the name of the reserved place.
-This name will be used in the insert statement to insert content into the reserved place.
+The @reserve statement accepts a single argument: the name of the reserved placeholder.
+This name will be used in the @insert statement to insert content into the corresponding placeholder.

 Component